-The communication between the CI+CAM and the application may be used.
+The communication between the CI+ CAM and the application may be used.

-Possible non exhaustive list of use cases may be: Identification of the user via the smart card (if present)
+Possible non exhaustive list of use cases may be:

-- Communication from the CAM module for any specific information.
-This may be retrieved any information from the LSC or generated information in the CAM
+- Identification of the user via the smart card (if present) - Communication from the CAM module for any specific information.
+This may be retrieving any information over LSC or information generated in the CAM.

-For this purpose, the DRM Agent API as defined in ETSI TS 102 796 V1.2.1, Annex D, chapter D.3 are used.
+For this purpose, the DRM Agent API as defined in ETSI TS 102 796 [27], Annex F, chapter F.3 are used.